Your Ultimate Limestone Coast Golf Trip

 You’ve assembled your entourage, dusted off Big Bertha and packed those trusty old cleats… Hey, maybe even a Hawaiian shirt or two?
 Just don’t forget your all-important caddy (read: esky).
 It’s time to hit the road from Adelaide and tee-off in the Limestone Coast.
 First stop… Kingston SE.

-As you slip into town, you’ll spot Larry (a.k.a The Big Lobster) on your left – the prime spot for a pre-tour selfie, and a chance to meet a larger than life local.
+As you slip into town, you’ll spot Larry (a.k.a The Big Lobster) – the prime spot for a pre-tour selfie, and a chance to meet a larger than life local.
 This bloke stands at over 17 metres tall and weighs in at 7 tonnes, heralding your arrival in crustacean country.
 Right now he may also be the only obstacle between you and a beer, but as you strike a team pose you might also find it strangely interesting to know that lobster shells were once used to make golf balls.

 The Big Lobster, Kingston SE (John Montesi/SATC)